Sunday, September 21, 2025 AD / Rabi’ al-Awwal 28, 1447 AH

 loading

-As for the most important causes and motives for non-establishment of Islam after the Messenger of God so far, they are as follows:
+As for the most significant causes and motives for the non-establishment of Islam since the passing of the Messenger of Allah (peace and blessings of Allah be upon him and his family) until now, they are as follows:

-The first cause of non-establishment of Islam after the Messenger of God was disagreements among Muslims after him; because after him, they quickly lost their solidarity and, like those who were before them, became different groups, and each group became attached to its beliefs and deeds; while God had repeatedly and clearly warned them against it and said: ﴿وَلَا تَكُونُوا كَالَّذِينَ تَفَرَّقُوا وَاخْتَلَفُوا مِنْ بَعْدِ مَا جَاءَهُمُ الْبَيِّنَاتُ ۚ وَأُولَئِكَ لَهُمْ عَذَابٌ عَظِيمٌ[1]; “And do not be like those who became divided into factions and disagreed after clear signs came to them, and for them is a great punishment,” and said: ﴿وَلَا تَكُونُوا مِنَ الْمُشْرِكِينَ ۝ مِنَ الَّذِينَ فَرَّقُوا دِينَهُمْ وَكَانُوا شِيَعًا ۖ كُلُّ حِزْبٍ بِمَا لَدَيْهِمْ فَرِحُونَ[2]; “And do not be of polytheists; of those who divided their religion into factions and become different groups; every group were attached to what they had,” but they forgot God’s warning, disobeyed His prohibition, and after the Messenger of God ,while he was not yet buried, disagreed about his Caliphate, and this was the origin of all of their disagreements after him, which has increasingly continued so far, and therefore, despite the reluctance of some of them to reflect on it, it is very important and worthy of study.
+The first cause for the non-establishment of Islam after the Messenger of Allah (peace and blessings of Allah be upon him and his family) was the discord among Muslims after him; because after him, they quickly lost their solidarity and—like those who were before them—split into groups, each group becoming attached to its own beliefs and deeds.
+However, Allah had repeatedly and clearly warned them against this, saying: ﴿وَلَا تَكُونُوا كَالَّذِينَ تَفَرَّقُوا وَاخْتَلَفُوا مِنْ بَعْدِ مَا جَاءَهُمُ الْبَيِّنَاتُ ۚ وَأُولَئِكَ لَهُمْ عَذَابٌ عَظِيمٌ[1]; “And do not be like those who became divided and differed after clear signs had come to them.
+And for them is a great punishment,” and: ﴿وَلَا تَكُونُوا مِنَ الْمُشْرِكِينَ ۝ مِنَ الَّذِينَ فَرَّقُوا دِينَهُمْ وَكَانُوا شِيَعًا ۖ كُلُّ حِزْبٍ بِمَا لَدَيْهِمْ فَرِحُونَ[2]; “And do not be of polytheists—of those who divided their religion and became different groups, each faction rejoicing in what it had.”
+However, they forgot Allah’s warning, disobeyed His prohibition, and, after the Messenger of Allah (peace and blessings of Allah be upon him and his family), while he had not yet been buried, differed over his succession.
+This was the root of all their disagreements after him, which have increasingly persisted to this day.
+Therefore, this matter is of great importance and worthy of examination, despite the reluctance of some of them to reflect on it.

-Historically, according to mutawatir narrations, it is certain that the Sahabah of the Messenger of God disagreed as to who should have the government after him; a group of them considered the government after him for his Ahl al-Bayt, and another group considered it for others, while such a disagreement among Muslims is extremely surprising and unexpected; because there is no doubt that the government in Islam belongs to God and not to other than Him, and this is one of the clear and necessary principles of Islam;
+Historically, according to mutawatir narrations, it is certain that the companions of the Messenger of Allah (peace and blessings of Allah be upon him and his family) disagreed over who should hold governance after him; a group of them believed that governance after him was for his Ahl al-Bayt, and another group considered it to belong to others.
+However, such a disagreement among Muslims is extremely strange and unexpected; because there is absolutely no doubt that governance in Islam belongs to Allah and to no one else.
+This is regarded as one of the clear and essential principles of Islam;

 ↑[1] .
 Al Imran/ 105